 A reduced fee of £30 applies to the following applicants:

-- children between the age of 6 and 12.
+- children between the age of 6 and 12 years

-Please note that in case the application for a visa is refused, the fee will NOT be reimbursed.
+Visa fee has to be paid in cash when the application is submitted.
+Please note that in case of refusal the fee will NOT be reimbursed.

 General requirements when applying for a short stay visa (C):